 Title & Boundary Dispute Law in New Mexico

-Occasionally, neighbors will find out that their use of their land (or what they thought was their land) is not reflected in the actual property lines on record.
+Sometimes, neighbors will find out that their use of their land (or what they thought was their land) is not reflected in the actual property lines on record.
 Obviously, this can create a problem.

-It's usually possible, though not always easy, for neighbors to come to a resolution of these disputes on their own.
-If the neighbors happen to like one another, and the difference between the actual property lines and what they believed the property lines to be is very small (a foot or two, for example), they might simply decide to go on as they had before.
+It's normally possible, though not always easy, for neighbors to come to a resolution of these disputes on their own.
+If the neighbors happen to like one another, and the difference between the actual property lines and what they believed the property lines to be is extremely small (a foot or two, for example), they might simply decide to go on as they had before.
 This is certainly a desirable solution in the short term, since it saves everyone a great deal of time and energy.
-Nonetheless, in the long term, this can cause problems, particularly if one neighbor decides they want to enforce the legal property lines down the road.
+However, in the long term, this can cause problems, particularly if one neighbor decides they want to enforce the legal property lines down the road.

-Usually, when this happens, the owner of the property which is being encroached upon wants to expand their property to reflect the legal boundaries, and the owner of the land that will be shrunk by recognizing the legal property lines will want to keep the situation as it is.
+Normally, when this happens, the owner of the property which is being encroached upon wants to expand their property to reflect the legal boundaries, and the owner of the land that will be shrunk by recognizing the legal property lines will want to keep the situation as it is.

 There are many ways to resolve boundary disputes.
 One way is to change the legal property lines to reflect the use that the neighbors had been making of the land before the discrepancy was discovered.
-This is generally regarded a sort of "neutral" result - nobody's situation changes.
+This is typically considered a sort of "neutral" result - nobody's situation changes.
 If both neighbors knew about the real boundaries for a very long time, and did nothing about it, a court may view this as them having acquiesced to the status quo, and decide that it would be unfair to force the neighbors to change their use of the land after such a long period of time.
-This might also be done if enforcing the property lines would place an extremely large burden on one neighbor, and re-drawing them to reflect their actual use would put a comparatively small burden on the other neighbor
+This might also be done if enforcing the property lines would place a very large burden on one neighbor, and re-drawing them to reflect their actual use would put a comparatively small burden on the other neighbor